marbuthnott/magnus_arbuthnott_CV/README.md

 **Aspirations**

-I am looking for a role where I can pursue the technical skills I have gained at Makers Academy, consolidate my programming knowledge, and gain exposure to product management and business strategy.
+I am looking for a role where I can pursue the technical skills I have gained at Makers Academy and continue to gain exposure to customer success and business strategy.

 ## Projects